 <script>cookieLaw={dId:"cookie-law-div",bId:"cookie-law-button",iId:"cookie-law-item",show:function(e){if(localStorage.getItem(cookieLaw.iId))return!1;var o=document.createElement("div"),i=document.createElement("p"),t=document.createElement("button");i.innerHTML=e.msg,t.id=cookieLaw.bId,t.innerHTML=e.ok,o.id=cookieLaw.dId,o.appendChild(t),o.appendChild(i),document.body.insertBefore(o,document.body.lastChild),t.addEventListener("click",cookieLaw.hide,!1)},hide:function(){document.getElementById(cookieLaw.dId).outerHTML="",localStorage.setItem(cookieLaw.iId,"1")}},cookieLaw.show({msg:"We use cookies to give you the best possible experience.
 By continuing to visit our website, you agree to the use of cookies as described in our <a href='#'>Cookie Policy</a>",ok:"x"});</script>

-Let’s go with easy process to display cookie notification in WordPress.
+Let’s go with an easy process to display cookie notifications in WordPress.

 Here in this code in the last line, you can edit/change the cookie message and also don’t forget to link to your cookie policy page.